-The Center for International Development launches programs and projects on an ongoing basis—all with the goal of advancing the understanding of development challenges and offering viable solutions.
+The Center for International Development (CID) at Harvard University launches programs and projects on an ongoing basis—all with the goal of advancing the understanding of development challenges and offering viable solutions.

 The programs and projects listed below are complete:

 Promoted innovations that extend the reach of markets in developing countries.
 Focus on research and activities to promote growth and economic inclusion, uncovering, promoting, and applying sustainable ways to empower the global poor by providing them with access to key markets.

 Launched in 2006 by Bailey Klinger and Asim Khwaja, the Entrepreneurial Finance Lab Research Initiative set out to develop low-cost credit screening tools to help stimulate entrepreneurial finance in emerging markets by addressing information asymmetry.